naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Hornet Angry: What?
 Are you serious?!

 Magma: Yar!
-I know nothin' about the treasure other than it's right there **[points at an abandoned warehouse on the map]** in ye ol' abandoned warehouse in the middle of nowhere!
+I know nothin' about the treasure other than it's right there **[points at an abandoned warehouse on the map]** in ye ol' cove in the middle of the ocean!

 Hornet Annoyed: Of all the-

-PlugScared: Eep! **[takes hands off of the telescope and points at the forest]** Wé're abut to cross zé mystairious green sea!
+Plug Scared: Eep! **[takes hands off of the telescope and points at the forest]** Wé're abut to cross zé green sea!

 Magma: Looks like we're about to cross the unknown territory, lads!
 Brace yourselves! **[heads back to navigating the ship]**